Understanding What Drives SIBO &

 • nausea or reflux

-• food reactions that shift and change
+• food reactions that shift over time

 • feeling full too quickly